robintsunny/StudyGuideNotes/algorithms.md

 ### Explain Kruskal's Minimum Spanning Tree algorithm.
 What algorithm does this remind you of?
 What's the difference?
 A spanning tree is a way to connect all nodes in a connected undirected graph with minimal edge weights.
 It's like finding a cycle in a graph, but you want to connect all nodes and not just look for cycles

+### What is the time complexity of inserting into a sorted singly-linked LL?
+How can you do it in one pass only
+O(n), iterate from the head to the tail and find the node that is larger than the node you want to insert and insert your node before that node

+### What do you have to do to delete a node from a list?
+Find the target node and then remove its pointers to other nodes and the pointers to the target node